Ibrahim Chatuli: Early life

 Ibrahim Ali Chatuli was born in 1894, to a Bengali Muslim family in the village of Haratail in Barachatul Union, Kanaighat, Sylhet District.
 His father Munshi Abdul Karim was a scholar and poet.
 He studied at Jhingabari Alia Madrasa in Kanaighat, Ajiria Madrasa in Golapganj and Rampur Madrasa in India.
 He was a disciple of Hussain Ahmad Madani.

 Career

-Ibrahim Chatuli was for a long time the Imam and Khatib of Sylhet Nayasarak Jame Mosque.
+Ibrahim Chatuli was for a long time the Imam (prayer leader) and Khatib of Sylhet Nayasarak Jame Mosque.
 In 1938 he was elected a Member of the British Parliament from Jamiat Ulema-e-Hind.
 After that he was the Education Minister of Assam Provincial Council.
 During the 1946 Indian provincial elections, he was elected as a Member of the Assam Legislative Assembly (MLA) from Jamiat Ulema-e-Hind in the Sylhet Sadar-N constituency.
 After the Sylhet referendum which incorporated the district into Pakistan, he became a member of the East Bengal Legislative Assembly.

-Was the general secretary of the then Ulema-e-Hind in the province of Assam, The undisputed leader of the anti-British movement (Indian independence movement), the Secretary General of the All India Students Federation.
+He was the general secretary of the then Ulema-e-Hind in the province of Assam, and a leader of the Indian independence movement.